Monday - Friday 9am - 5pm

 Yogurt Peanut Butter Dip

 Mix all ingredients together.
-Also good eaten by itself!
+Also, good eaten by itself!

+Cool and refreshing, try one of these frozen pops not only for dessert, but whenever your kids want something sweet and you want to keep them healthy.
 Make your own pudding using low fat or skim milk.
-Pour the pudding into a blender, add your favorite fruit, and blend.
+Pour the pudding into a blender, add your favourite fruit, and blend.
 Two great combinations are blueberries with vanilla pudding and bananas with chocolate pudding.

 Use any pie-suitable fruit for this delicious dessert option that is low in sugar.

 Pre-heat oven to 350 degrees.
 Mix the first four ingredients and put into a 9×13 inch casserole dish or cake pan that has been sprayed with cooking spray.
 Combine the rest of the ingredients and crumble on top of the fruit.
 Bake in 350-degree oven for 30 minutes until fruit is bubbly and topping is golden brown.

 Place chopped bananas and apples and whole strawberries on a platter.
 Provide a bowl of chocolate dipping sauce and small skewers or toothpicks for spearing the fruit.
 If you wish, provide bowls of chopped nuts or shredded coconut for an added treat.

 Desserts do not have to be loaded with sugar to be delicious.
 Try these healthy dessert options for your children and feel good about providing something they will enjoy.

 Homemade food is better for you than ready meals – that’s a given.
 We’ve all…